-Olmert referred to the map that he himself had presented to Abbas, according to which Israel would annex 6.5% of the territory and in exchange, Israel would transfer 5.8% of its sovereign territory to the Palestinians as part of a swap, with a corridor between the Gaza Strip and Judea and Samaria,2 calculated as another 0.7%, thus arriving at a 1:1 swap of territory, which was rejected by the Palestinian side.
+Olmert referred to the map that he himself had presented to Abbas, according to which Israel would annex 6.5% of the territory and in exchange, Israel would transfer 5.8% of its sovereign territory to the Palestinians as part of a swap, with a corridor between the Gaza Strip and Judea and Samaria, calculated as another 0.7%, thus arriving at a 1:1 swap of territory, which was rejected by the Palestinian side.
 Olmert said that maps constitute a psychological barrier and that a more far-reaching compromise could have been offered.
-With respect to the Palestinian refugees, Olmert mentioned the pretext for refusing the offer that Abbas had presented, namely that Israel refused to recognize the right of the Palestinian refugees over a period of five years as part of a humanitarian gesture.
-He claimed that from Israel's perspective, this was the maximum number that could be offered in the talks and was based on the Arab Peace Initiative (a "just and agreed-upon settlement")-which had been included in the reference sources of the Annapolis Summit that launched the negotiations-and that Israel did not accept the Palestinian interpretation of UN Resolution 194, on which they based the idea of the "right of return."
+With respect to the Palestinian refugees, Olmert mentioned the pretext for refusing the offer that Abbas had presented, namely that Israel refused to recognize the right of the Palestinian refugees to return to the State of Israel and would admit no more than 5,000 refugees over a period of five years as part of a humanitarian gesture.
+He claimed that from Israel's perspective, this was the maximum number that could be offered in the talks and was based on the Arab Peace Initiative (a "just and agreedupon settlement")-which had been included in the reference sources of the Annapolis Summit that launched the negotiations-and that Israel did not accept the Palestinian interpretation of UN Resolution 194, on which they based the idea of the "right of return."

-1 HaKirya contains the Tel Aviv District's government center and the headquarters of the Israel Defense Forces (IDF).
+HaKirya contains the Tel Aviv District's government center and the headquarters of the Israel Defense Forces (IDF).